 But we're not much better in England.
 The standard way of starting “Fandango” is a right-hand turn for 6 steps, cast for 4 steps, and then slouch for 6 beats waiting for the music to catch up.
 And again after the second cast, stand with hands joined for six beats, waiting to circle.
 One cynical definition of an advanced dancer is: “Someone who can always get to the right place before the music does”.

 A good dancer should know how many steps a standard figure takes.
 Most figures are eight steps (or beats): circle left, right-hand star, half figure eight; set and turn single, back-to-back, gipsy, turn.
 A reel of three or a full figure eight is usually 16 steps.
 Some people do a right-hand star for 4 steps, then take 4 steps to turn slowly on the spot — at which point I usually walk into them, and they think what a bad dancer I am.
-A lead down the middle of a longways set is practically always 8 steps (7 steps and a turn), but dancers in England seem to lose count after 4 — surely we can't be expected to walk that far?
+A lead down the middle of a longways set is almost always 8 steps (7 steps and a turn), but dancers in England seem to lose count after 4 — surely we can't be expected to walk that far?
 In my more militant days I would lead down and shout out “5, 6, 7, 8” to persuade the people in front that if they turned too soon they'd be trampled underfoot.
 Maybe I'm slightly more tolerant (or resigned) now.

 How long is a cast?
 Normally it's 8 steps — coming up and curving well out — but a quick cast is only 4 steps.
 If the call is “Ones cast into middle place and circle with the threes” it's 8 steps; if it's “Ones cast into middle place and right-hand turn half-way” it's probably 4 steps.
 I find myself unconsciously measuring the length of a dance as the caller walks it through, and I can often tell if he's missed something out because the 4-bar phrases don't fit together.